I am here to free the preserved lemon from the grip of Morocco.

 Russians do something similar.
 They simply submerge their lemons in brine and wait.
 After a few months, they slice them thin and serve as a side dish with wild game.
 Cambodians also preserve their lemons whole.

 The Greeks began by preserving citrons, then added lemons to their repertoire in the 1st century; if you’re Greek, one of the few good things about the Persians was that they brought the lemon to Greece.
-Their method is simple: Quarter the fruits, salt, and cover in lemon juice.
+Their method for preserved lemons is simple: Quarter the fruits, salt, and cover in lemon juice.

 In India, they chop the lemons and make a sort of sweet-spicy relish out of them.
-Chinese preserve lemons, too, as do East Africans — in fact, the great Ibn Battuta reports eating preserved lemons in Somalia as early as 1325.
+Chinese make preserved lemons, too, as do East Africans — in fact, the great Ibn Battuta reports eating preserved lemons in Somalia as early as 1325.
 Maybe Battuta, a Moroccan, brought the recipe back with him?

-But why preserve lemons at all?
-What’s the point, when you can find fresh ones at the supermarket all year?
 The obvious answer is that before supermarkets, lemons, like other fruit, were a seasonal specialty.
 For me, I can’t get lemons from my yard after April or before November.
 I must buy them.
 Or tap my stash of preserved lemons that sits quietly in my pantry.

 Preserved lemons are to fresh ones what cured salami is to fresh meat.
 No they are not fresh, but they are just as good, if not better.
 It is a different taste and sensation.
 Funkier, more mellow.